jonahweissman/uva-collab-export-tool/README.md

 # Contributing

 If you know a better way to do this, please let me know.
 Feel free to open an issue if this is unclear.

+Checkout out the Collab API docs at https://collab.its.virginia.edu/direct/describe